 Risk of Malaria in South Africa

 Travellers to areas where there is a Risk of Malaria should get advice regarding Malaria Medication which can be taken to help stop the illness from developing.
 The type of medication required depends on your destination, itinerary, length of stay and current medical condition.
-Further reduce the risk of by practising mosquito Bite Avoidance by using Insect Repellent such as DEET 50% and covering exposed skin by wearing long sleeves and trousers.
+Further reduce the risk of by practicing mosquito Bite Avoidance by using Insect Repellent such as DEET 50% and covering exposed skin by wearing long sleeves and trousers.

-Travel Health Resources for South Africa
+Further Travel Health Advice for South Africa

 The South African climate is mostly temperate, with extreme heat in the South-West, coastal regions.
 Summer temperatures can rise to 33 or higher.
 Remember to apply sunblock (SPV at least 15).
 See Heat and Sunburn for further information.

 South Africa has a high level of crime.
-Travellers to tourist regions are generally safe, and the Authorities give high priority to the safety of tourists.
+Travellers to tourist regions are generally safe, and the authorities give high priority to the safety of tourists.
 Incidents of break-ins and robberies are common.
 Keep up-to-date with the latest travel advice from the Foreign and Commonwealth Office (FCO) before travelling to South Africa.